clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 **Congratulations!**

-You've successfully installed and set up Kubernetes in |CL| using Docker and runc or CRI-O and kata-runtime.
+You've successfully installed and set up Kubernetes in |CL| using CRI-O and kata-runtime.
 You are now ready to follow on-screen instructions to deploy a pod network to the cluster and join worker nodes with the displayed token and IP information.

 Related topics
 **************